Famous Poets: Top 10 Indian Poets of All Time

 Keki.N Daruwalla is a front-ranking modern Indian English poet who depicts his life and time in realistic poems.
 He is a expert in the use of perfect poetic language, using almost all poetic tools better than any other Indian poet.
 Daruwalla's poems are full of images drawn from urban landscapes and environment.

-Gieve Patel depicts contemporary reality with pungent humor and a crude sense of irony.
+Gieve Patel depicts contemporary reality with pungent humour and a crude sense of irony.
 He is noted for his ability to transform ordinary events into heart stirring poems.
 A number of Gieve Patel's poems deal with issues of the downtrodden and their search for identity.
+His well known works are How Do You Withstand, Body and Mirrored, Mirroring.

 A. K. Mehrotra is one of the best-known poet in India.
 His poems are ironical depictions of modern reality with a touch of surrealism.
 His fame rests in the use of conversational tone, transparent imagery, and geographical description.
 A. K. Mehrotra's noted works are "Nine Enclosures," and "Middle Earth."